Micah

 Akzin promised the leaders of Israel that they would assist them against the Assyrians.
 When the time came, they did not keep their word.
 The leaders of Israel ended up fleeing to a cave at Adullam (En Gedi) like David had hid in.

-Shave your head in mourning for the children in whom you delight; make yourself as bald as the vulture, for they will go from you into exile.
+Shave the hair from your head as you mourn for the children who were your delight; make yourselves as bald as vultures, for they have gone from you into exile.

 This verse speaks of the fact that the Assyrians took the young people first.